UCI-CARL/CARLsim6/README.md

 - Hybrid CPU/GPU mode
 - Multi-compartment and LIF point neurons -->

-If you use CARLsim in your research, please cite this [paper](https://www.socsci.uci.edu/~jkrichma/Chou-Kashyap-CARLsim4-IJCNN2018.pdf).
+If you use CARLsim or PyCARL in your research, please cite our papers [CARLsim](https://www.socsci.uci.edu/~jkrichma/Chou-Kashyap-CARLsim4-IJCNN2018.pdf) and [PyCARL](https://arxiv.org/abs/2003.09696).

 Chou*, T.-S., Kashyap*, H.J., Xing, J., Listopad, S., Rounds, E.L., Beyeler, M., Dutt, N., and Krichmar, J.L.
 (2018).
 "CARLsim 4: An Open Source Library for Large Scale, Biologically Detailed Spiking Neural Network Simulation using Heterogeneous Clusters."
 In Proceedings of IEEE International Joint Conference on Neural Networks (IJCNN), pp. 1158-1165.

+Balaji, A., Adiraju, P., Kashyap, H. J., Das, A., Krichmar, J. L., Dutt, N. D., & Catthoor, F. (2020).
+PyCARL: A PyNN Interface for Hardware-Software Co-Simulation of Spiking Neural Network. arXiv preprint arXiv:2003.09696.
+(To appear in IJCNN 2020)

 ## News
 We released PyCARL which is an interface of CARLsim to the pyNN framework!
 Please check [here](https://github.com/UCI-CARL/CARLsim5/tree/master/pyCARL) for more details.

 ## Installation